Academic Advisor -

 The university is a member of the National Collegiate Athletic Association (NCAA) and agrees to abide by the rules and policies governing the association.
 Eligibility rules and regulations governing students’ participation in intercollegiate athletics are available through the office of the Athletic Director.

-The Director of Athletics supervises and directs the intercollegiate program of athletics and the intramural program for men and women.
+The Director of Athletics supervises and directs the intercollegiate program of athletics for men and women.
 The Director of Athletics recommends the appointment of coaches for the various teams.

 - Men's Baseball